-We did not test the documents, especially user guide and installation guide.
-We just tested functionality and product flow as we were struggling with completion deadline.
-It took me half an hour to explain to management about what went wrong and why we had to face the situation.
+We did not test the documents, especially the user guide and installation guide.
+We just tested functionality and product flow as we were struggling with the completion deadline.
+It took me half an hour to explain to management what went wrong and why we had to face the situation.

 That incident taught me big lessons in my testing career.

-Today I am going to talk about some points or testing tasks we forgot or have intentionally avoided since years while testing.
+Today I am going to talk about some points or testing tasks we forgot or have intentionally avoided for years while testing.

 5 Most Important Testing Tasks We Tend to Forget

 #1) Documentation Testing

 While you are excitedly following that user manual of a refrigerator to make it work and if you are not able to switch it on, what would you do?
 Yes, you will call to customer support.
 They will ask you every detail and then will tell you that you need to connect it to UPS first and then the other end of the cable should go to the main plug.

 What will be your reaction?
 I will shout – then why you did not mention it in the user manual?